 Are Hearing Aids Covered by Insurance, Medicaid, or FSAs?

-Although the Hearing Loss Association of America (HLAA) reports that 48 million people across the nation experience hearing loss, hearing aids are rarely covered by private insurance companies.
-Devices that are essential for your daily life are put into the same category as plastic surgery and other "elective" services.
-It's even harder to get coverage as an adult with hearing loss, as most plans are geared towards those who have lost hearing at a young age.
+Although the Hearing Loss Association of America (HLAA) reports that 48 million people across the nation experience hearing loss, hearing aids are not often covered by private insurance companies.

 Hearing aids and medicaid